rollbar/flash_rollbar/README.md

-# Rollbar notifier for Flash
+# Rollbar notifier for Flash (ActionScript 3)

-Flash/Actionscript notifier for reporting exceptions, errors, and log messages to [Rollbar](https://rollbar.com).
+Flash (AS3) library for reporting exceptions, errors, and log messages to [Rollbar](https://rollbar.com).

 <!-- Sub:[TOC] -->